PET NUTRITION: THINK ABOUT NUTRIENTS NOT JUST INGREDIENTS

 Now, lets compare the following two labels.

-At a glance, the pet store diet definitely looks much more appealing, whole foods, vegetables ... it looks better than some of us eat!
+At a glance, the pet store diet definitely looks much more appealing, whole foods, vegetables … it looks better than some of us eat!
 But remember, the pet food industry is not as regulated as it appears.
-Few pet food companies actually have a licensed veterinary nutritionist on their team, which is likely the reason why we are now seeing the emergence of nutritional based illnesses such as Dilated Cardiomyopathy which is linked to grain free, raw and exotic protein diets (visit this blog post on DCM).
+Few pet food companies actually have a licensed veterinary nutritionist on their team, which is likely the reason why we are now seeing the emergence of nutritional based illnesses such as Dilated Cardiomyopathy which is linked to grain free, raw and exotic protein diets (visit this blog post post on DCM).

-specific nutrient profile based on a pet's life stage, lifestyle or disease condition.
+A high quality pet food requires a precise blend of ingredients to meet a specific nutrient profile based on a pet’s life stage, lifestyle or disease condition.
 This is the advantage to choosing a diet that has been formulated by a licensed veterinary nutritionist.
 They ensure that these nutrients are delivered to your pet in the right ratios for their stage of life.

 That being said we still need to understand the ingredients list.